microsoft/vscode-extension-samples/notebook-serializer/README.md

-# notebook-serializer-example
+# notebook-serializer-sample

-⚠️ Work-in-progress starter code for custom notebook renderers in VS Code.
-Expect this to change as notebooks matures. ⚠️

-This starter includes:

- - 🖥️ TypeScript code to create a simple `NotebookOutputRenderer`
- - 📦 A Webpack build for renderer client code
- - ⚡ Support for hot module reloading and safe boilerplate
- - 🎨 CSS modules support
+This is a very simple extension sample demonstrating the use of the notebook serializer and controller APIs.
+This sample includes:

+- A notebook serializer that is activated for files matching `*.sample-json-notebook`.
+It serializes notebook data into a simple JSON-based format.
+- A notebook controller that "executes" JSON-type code cells by adding an output to the cell that includes the content of the cell parsed as JSON.
+- A command "Create JSON Notebook" that creates a new untitled notebook of this type.

-### Running this Sample
+## Running this sample

- 1. `cd notebook-serializer-example`
+ 1. `cd notebook-serializer-sample`
- 1. `code-insiders .`: Open the folder in VS Code Insiders
+ 1. `code .`: Open the folder in VS Code
  1. Hit `F5` to build+debug

-### Structure

-A Notebook Renderer consists of code that runs in the VS Code Extension Host (Node.js), which registers the renderer and passes data into the UI code running inside a WebView (Browser/DOM).

-This uses TypeScript project references.
-There are three projects in the `src` directory:

- - `extension` contains the code running in Node.js extension host.
-It's compiled with `tsc`.
- - `client` is the UI code, built by Webpack, with access to the DOM.
- - `common` contains code shared between the extension and client.

-When you run `watch`, `compile`, or `dev`, we invoke both `tsc` and `webpack` to compile the extension and the client portion of the code.
+ 1. Run the command "Create JSON Notebook"
+ 1. Add and edit cells, and click the run button to invoke the controller